adhanom1/GO-Study/README.md

 No Generics: Go does not have built-in support for generics, which makes it difficult to write reusable code.
 Immature Standard Library: Go’s standard library is relatively new and still maturing, which can make it difficult to find the tools you need for a particular task.

+                                                      Features of go language

+Language Design: The designers of the language made a conscious purpose to keep the language simple and easy to understand.
+The entire detailing is in a few pages and some interesting design decisions were made through Object-Oriented support in the language.Towards this, the language is opinionated and recommends an idiomatic way of achieving things.
+It prefers Composition over Inheritance.
+In Go Language, “Do More with Less” is the mantra.

+Package Management: Go merges modern day developer workflow of working with Open Source projects and includes that in the way it manages external packages.
+Support is provided directly in the tooling to get external packages and publish your own packages in a set of easy commands.
+Powerful standard library: Go has powerful standard library, which is distributed as packages.

+Static Typing:Go is static typed language.
+So, in this compiler not just work on compiling the code successfully but also ensures on type conversions and compatibility.
+Because of this feature Go avoid all those problems which we face in dynamically typed languages.

+Testing Support: Go provides us the unit testing features by itself i.e., a simple mechanism to write your unit test parallel with your code because of this you can understand you code coverage by your own tests.
+And that can be easily used in generating your code documentation as an example.

+Platform Independent: Go language is just like Java language as it support platform independency.
+Due to its modular design and modularity i.e., the code is compiled and is converted into binary form which is as small as possible and hence, it requires no dependency.
+Its code can be compiled in any platform or any server and application you work on.